f-kreuk/5-day-weather/README.md

 The following image demonstrates the web application's appearence:

-Below is the landing page:
+Below is an example of the website's appearance:

 ![web application appearance](./assets/images/5-day-weather.PNG)

 The following link takes you to the deployed application: [link](https://f-kreuk.github.io/5-day-weather/)